-The CPCS Telehandler course gives the opportunity for plant operators and drivers to attend the relevant training in order to hold a operators ticket.
-They be able to work on site once they have obtained the ticket.
+The CPCS Telehandler course gives the opportunity for plant operators and drivers to attend the relevant training in order to hold an operators ticket.
+They’ll be able to work on-site once they have obtained the ticket.
 It is likely that the plant operator’s card will soon be compulsory.
-This will be highly relevant for those who want to work on site and operate a telehandler.
-It is advised that people obtain the card in preparation.

-Either novice operators who need a full novice course or experienced operators requiring a one day practical and theory test.
+Those who want to work on-site and operate a telehandler.
+Novice operators who need a full novice course or experienced operators requiring a practical and theory test.
 Experienced operators need only undertake the Technical Test (theory and practical elements).

 The delegate will then partake in the practical examination in which the delegate will have to follow instructions from a tester.

 Do you know how to obtain your CPCS Card to be able to operate your machine on-site?
 Find out how to get a CPCS card here.

 You may also want to attend one of our other Plant Training Courses accredited by CPCS and NPORS here.